Licensed to the Apache Software Foundation (ASF) under one

 Deployment Registry 📋¶

-The ResContract CLI automatically tracks all deployed contracts in a registry file located at ~/.rescontract_deployed_contracts.json
+The ResContract CLI automatically tracks all deployed contracts in a registry file located at ~/.rescontract_deployed_contracts.json.
+This registry provides several benefits:

 - Duplicate Prevention: Prevents deploying the same contract with the same owner and name